M is for More

 I wafted between two or three "cliques" in high school.
 One group of friends read Judy Blume stuff, including teen romance paperbacks.
 The other group read stuff like On Walden Pond.
 When I brought out my 1000-page tome of Gone with the Wind, the Walden Pond group responded with raised brows and pursed mouths (seriously--there is nothing so solemn and prudish and miserable as a bunch of literary snobs).
 I read the book anyway.

-In general, I was largely saved from literary snobbery in high school and college by utter bemusement: Why would I limit my reading material based on what others read?
+In general, I was largely saved from literary snobbery in high school and college by utter bemusement: Why would I limit my reading material based on what others read/think?
 I truly didn't understand why anybody would do such a self-destructive thing.

 Montgomery, L.M. is best known for her Anne novels.
 Like Louisa May Alcott, Montgomery also wrote ghost/suspense stories.
 They are quite good!